-The officers of the Corporation shall be chosen by the Board of Directors and shall be a president, a secretary and a chief financial officer.
-The Board of Directors, in its discretion, may also choose a chairman of the Board of Directors (who must be a director) and one or more vice-presidents, assistant secretaries, assistant treasurers and other officers.
+The officers of the Corporation shall be chosen by the Board of Directors and shall be a chief executive officer, a president, a secretary and a chief financial officer.
+The Board of Directors, in its discretion, may also choose a chairman of the Board of Directors (who must be a director), chief operating officer, chief accounting officer, and one or more executive vicepresidents, senior vice-presidents, vice-presidents, assistant secretaries and assistant treasurers.
+The Board of Directors may designate such other officers in its discretion, who shall have such titles, duties and powers as may be assigned to them by the Board of Directors.
 Any number of offices may be held by the same person, unless otherwise prohibited by law, the Certificate of Incorporation or these Bylaws.
-The officers of the Corporation need not be stockholders of the Corporation nor, except in the case of the chairman of the Board of Directors, need such officers be directors of the Corporation.
+The officers of the Corporation need not be stockholders of the Corporation.
 Except as otherwise provided herein, the officers of the Corporation shall perform such duties as the Board of Directors shall determine.
+In case any officer is absent, or for any other reason that the Board of Directors may deem sufficient, the chief executive officer, president or Board of Directors may temporarily delegate the powers and duties of such officer to any other officer.